only-cliches/Nano-SQL/website/src/query/create-table.md

 ### Index Offsets

 When indexing `int`, `float` and `number` types you'll find that negative values don't always work with `BETWEEN` queries.
-Database engines typically have problems with negative numbers since there isn't a real way to sort them correctly with positive numbers using binary.
+Database engines typically have problems with sorting negative numbers & positive numbers since there isn't a real way to sort them correctly using binary.

-This doesn't really matter if you're indexing an array type like `int[]`, `float[]`, or `number[]` since `BETWEEN` queries don't work with these types anyway.
+This doesn't really matter if you're using an array index like `int[]`, `float[]`, or `number[]` since `BETWEEN` queries don't work with these types anyway.
 But if you're using a standard index where range queries will be needed, this can represent a problem.

 The solution is using an offset, where all numbers are raised by a specific amount so that no negative numbers make it into the index.
-This would normally be a big pain in the neck to keep track of, but nanoSQL automates this for you.

 ```typescript
 nSQL().query("create table", {